mrfayntom/house_prediction_model/README.md

 ![House Prediction](https://i.pinimg.com/736x/0e/c2/94/0ec294ac6fc6e583ad648f9aefd01666.jpg)

-A simple yet effective machine learning model to predict house prices based on provided features.
-The project uses a dataset of 100 entries to train and evaluate a regression model with a **71% accuracy**.
-All training code is available in `train.py`, and the model can be reused or modified for further improvement.

----

-## 📁 Project Structure
+This was a basic project to help me understand how machine learning models are trained.
+I created a simple house price prediction model using a dataset with 100 entries.
+The dataset included features like area (in square feet), number of bedrooms, and location.
+The target variable was the price (in lakhs).
+I found a basic dataset online and manually copied 100 entries into my working file.

+The main goal of this project was to learn the steps of preprocessing and training a regression model.

 ---